Object Store concepts

 Any of these fields can be changed at any time without restriction, and this is used by the application.

-Aliased attributes are included in the Schema “for information only”.
-They are used by the Haplo user interface to rename other attributes when their meaning in a particular context is inappropriate, or where another data type is more useful.
+Aliased attributes are used by the Haplo user interface to rename other attributes when their meaning in a particular context is inappropriate, or where another data type is more useful.